alan-turing-institute/hub23-deploy/docs/06-changing-logo.md

 See these docs:
 * https://binderhub.readthedocs.io/en/latest/customizing.html#template-customization

-The html content must be publicly hosted so these changes must happen in the [alan-turing-institute/hub23-custom-files](https://github.com/alan-turing-institute/hub23-custom-files) repo.
+The html content must be publicly hosted so the repo must remain public.

 #### 1. Add the logo image file to the `static` folder